rmorales723/FinalProject/README.md

 ![Add-Appointment](https://user-images.githubusercontent.com/72527380/147858776-6b2b2a17-471a-4e53-963a-6a2c768b0730.png)

-We have an `AppointmentForm` react component that posts the current data for the appointment being added from the frontend React API.
-And, then it lets the logged in user add the appointment information (e.g. name, date, and time).
-When the user hits the Submit button, it makes a Post API call to the backend Rails API and the client data is added to the backend database.
+We have an `AppointmentForm` react component that posts the current data for the appointment being added from the frontend to the Rails backend API.
+It lets the logged in user add the appointment information (e.g. client name, date, and time).

+We have `ClientsDropdown` react component that is used inside the `AppointmentForm` react component to display all the available clients from the Rails backend API.

+We have `TimeSelectDropdown` react component that is used inside the `AppointmentForm` react component to display all the available time options and selecting the time for the appointment.

+And, we are using `Calendar` component from the `react-calendar` library to display the calendar and let the user select a date for the appointment from the calendar.

+When the user hits the Submit button after choosing the appointment information, it makes a `POST` API call to the backend Rails API and the appointment record is created and saved in the backend database.

 # Appointment EDIT page: